Complex oscillatory patterns near singular Hopf bifurcation in a two time-scale ecosystem: THE GEOMETRIC SINGULAR PERTURBATION THEORY APPROACH

-System (\ref{red2}) has singularities when $u_x=0$ and its solutions blow-up in finite time at $\mathcal{F}^{+}$.
+System (\ref{red2}) has singularities when $\phi_x=0$ and its solutions blow-up in finite time at $\mathcal{F}$.
 Hence standard existence and uniqueness results do not hold.
-Points on $\mathcal{F}^+$ for which $u_yyv+u_zzw\neq 0$ are called ``jump points" and they satisfy the ``normal switching condition" \cite{BKW}.
-At these points, a solution of (\ref{nondim3}) exits into relaxation after reaching $\mathcal{F}^+$ giving rise to {\em{relaxation dynamics}} or more commonly, referred to as boom and bust cycles in ecology.
-During these cycles, the up and down states of a trajectory correspond to slow movement along the attractive branches $S_{\zeta}^a$ and $T_{\zeta}^a$ of the slow manifold and fast transitions between these states occur once a neighborhood of a jump point on $\mathcal{F}^{+}$ or the Pontryagin's delay of stability loss point on $T_{\zeta}^r$ are reached.
-On the other hand, points of $\mathcal{F}^+$ where the normal switching condition is violated can give rise to {\em{canards}} as discussed below.
+Points on $\mathcal{F}$ for which $\phi_yy \chi+\phi_zz \psi\neq 0$ are called ``jump points" and they satisfy the ``normal switching condition" \cite{BKW}.
+At these points, a solution of (\ref{nondim3}) exits into relaxation after reaching $\mathcal{F}$ giving rise to {\em{relaxation dynamics}} or more commonly, referred to as boom and bust cycles in ecology \cite{SCT} .
+On the other hand, points of $\mathcal{F}$ where the normal switching condition is violated can give rise to {\em{canards}} as discussed below.

-To analyze the solutions where the normal switching condition fails, we rescale the time $s$ by a phase-space-dependent time transformation factor $-u_x$, i.e. $ds = -u_x dt_s$ \cite{DGKKOW}.
+To analyze the solutions where the normal switching condition fails, we rescale the time $s$ by a phase-space-dependent time transformation factor $-\phi_x$, i.e. $ds = -\phi_x dt_s$ \cite{DGKKOW}.
 This removes the finite-time blow up of solutions and system (\ref{red2}) transforms to the desingularized system

 where the overdot denotes $t_s$ derivatives.
 System (\ref{desing}) is topologically equivalent to system (\ref{red2}) on $S^a$.
 However, the phase-space-dependent time transformation reverses the orientation of the orbits on $S^r$, therefore, the flow of (\ref{red2}) on $S^r$ is obtained by reversing the direction of orbits of (\ref{desing}).
-Hence the reduced flow is either directed towards the fold or away from it.
+Hence the reduced flow is either directed towards the fold or away from it (see figure \ref{crit_manifold_singular_funnel}(B)).